Silvermoonsniper/CPT-Teststand/README.md

 Pressure control regarding three air pumps to control side pressure, axial pressure and pore pressure for the CPT calibration chamber.

-Motion control for the cone with switchable control methods: adaptive MPC model predictive control and PI controller.
+Motion control for the cone with switchable control methods: adaptive model predictive control (MPC) and PI controller.

-Two control mechanisms can be applied for this teststand: PI controller and adaptive model predictive control.

 Motion control performance for CPT hydraulic piston with adaptive MPC.